alexbelgium/hassio-addons/qbittorrent/README.md

 ## About

-Transmission is a bittorrent client.
+qBittorrent is a bittorrent client.
 This addon is based on the [docker image](https://github.com/linuxserver/qbittorrent) from linuxserver.io.

 ## Installation